FreeTAKTeam/FreeTAKHub_Forms_SALUTE/README.md

 ##  E: Equipment
 This final portion of the report is meant to be quite detailed and is identifying the equipment associated with the enemy and their respective activity.
 Take note, there is a difference between detailed and long-winded.

+# how it works

 The integration works using the ManageKML/postKML [API](https://freetakteam.github.io/FreeTAKServer-User-Docs/API/REST_APIDoc).

 The result appears on the map as a pin with attached metadata:

 ![image](https://user-images.githubusercontent.com/60719165/125200108-d5a35400-e23f-11eb-934e-fc04210820c4.png)
+a private data package, with the name of the report is created in FTS and can be downloadeded later.

 # Installation
  - Download the flow